LLONSIT/wr64/README.md

 Functions : 11/753 (for now)

 # Some info
-Wave Race64 apparently use the MIO0 compression
+Wave Race 64 apparently use the MIO0 compression